mustafacagri/mevn-boilerplate/README.md

 Open Source ❤

-###  ☝️ .end file in the `server` folder
+###  ☝️ .env file in the `server` folder

-You should create a .enf file in the server folder.
+You should create a .env file in the server folder.

 ```
 NODE_ENV = development